steveodds/SavannahStack/README.md

 # SavannahStack
 Assessment

-App can be run by downloading SavannahStack.zip and installing
+App can be run by downloading SavannahStack.zip from repo or releases: decompress install and run

 Built on .NET 6.0 LTS